 OSFI advances a regulatory framework designed to control and manage risk.

 Supervision and early intervention

-- OSFI supervises federally regulated financial institutions and pension plans to determine whether they are in sound financial condition and meeting regulatory and supervisory requirements.
+OSFI supervises federally regulated financial institutions (FRFIs) to determine whether they are in sound financial condition and meeting regulatory and supervisory requirements.

-- OSFI promptly advises financial institutions and pension plans if there are material deficiencies, and takes corrective measures or requires that they be taken to expeditiously address the situation.
+OSFI promptly advises financial institutions and pension plans if there are material deficiencies and takes corrective measures or requires that they be taken to quickly address the situation.

 Environmental scanning linked to safety and soundness of financial institutions

-- OSFI monitors and evaluates system-wide or sectoral developments that may have a negative impact on the financial condition of federally regulated financial institutions.
+OSFI monitors and evaluates system-wide or sectoral developments that may have a negative impact on the financial condition of FRFIs.

 Taking a balanced approach

 OSFI acts to protect the rights and interests of depositors, policyholders, financial institution creditors, and pension plan beneficiaries while having due regard for the need to allow financial institutions to compete effectively and take reasonable risks.